WICG/bundle-preloading/subresource-loading.md

 #### Q: Rather than add bundling into the platform, why not fix HTTP?

 **A**: If we can figure out a way to do that which would obsolete bundlers, then that would be perfect!
 However, it's unclear how to reduce browsers' per-fetch overhead within HTTP (which has to do with security-driven process architecture), even if we developed a nicer way to share compression dictionaries among HTTP responses and encourage more widespread prefetching.
-Please file an issue if you have ideas.
+Please file an issue if you have concrete ideas.

+#### Q: Are web developers actually supposed to write out those `<script type=loadbundle>` manifests, and create the resource bundle chunks, themselves?

+**A**: No. This is a job for bundlers to do ([explainer](https://github.com/littledan/resource-bundles/blob/main/tools.md)).
+Hopefully, bundlers will take an application and output a resource bundle of chunks ([interpreted by the server](https://github.com/littledan/resource-bundles/blob/main/serving.md) to send just the requested chunk IDs to the client) alongside a `loadbundle` manifest (which can be pasted into the HTML inline).

 #### Q: Should bundling be restricted to JavaScript, which is the case with the largest amount of resource blow-up?

 **A**: JavaScript-only bundling is explored in [JavaScript module fragments](https://github.com/littledan/proposal-module-fragments/), but the current bundler ecosystem shows strong demand for bundling CSS, images, WebAssembly etc., and new non-JS module types further encourage the use of many small non-JS resources.
 Today, we see widespread usage of CSS in JavaScript strings, and other datatypes in base64 in JS strings (!).
 A JS-only bundle format may encourage these patterns to continue.

 The [import maps proposal](https://github.com/WICG/import-maps) can also be used to [map away hashes in script filenames](https://github.com/WICG/import-maps#mapping-away-hashes-in-script-filenames).
 This can be useful for "cache busting" for JavaScript, but not for other resource types.
-However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving (though it could be possible with [import: URLs](https://github.com/WICG/import-maps#import-urls)).
+However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving (though it could be possible with [import: URLs](https://github.com/WICG/import-maps#import-urls) or [fetch maps](https://discourse.wicg.io/t/proposal-fetch-maps/4259)).

 #### Q: Will support for non-JS assets make resource bundle loading too heavy-weight/slow?